minotake-match-life/FFGLC/README.md

 # Fine-Grained Fashion Feature Embedding for Global, Local, and Contextual Analysis in Fashion Social Media Popularity Prediction
-This repository provides the project page and dataset links for the paper ''Fine-Grained Fashion Feature Embedding for Global, Local, and Contextual Analysis in Fashion Social Media Popularity Prediction`` (IEEE Access, 2026).
+This repository provides the project page and dataset links for the paper "Fine-Grained Fashion Feature Embedding for Global, Local, and Contextual Analysis in Fashion Social Media Popularity Prediction" (IEEE Access 2026).

 Paper link: coming soon